jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Auto build does not work sometimes

 Plese try setting [`latex-workshop.latex.watch.usePolling`](Compile#latex-workshoplatexwatchusepolling) to `true` or setting [`latex-workshop.latex.autoBuild.run`](Compile#latex-workshoplatexautobuildrun) to `onSave`.

 You must reload VSCode to take into account a change in this configuration.

+## Suggestions for BibTeX files are not updated

+Plese try setting [`latex-workshop.latex.watch.usePolling`](Compile#latex-workshoplatexwatchusepolling) to `true`.

+You must reload VSCode to take into account a change in this configuration.

+## The internal PDF viewer is not updated

+Plese try setting [`latex-workshop.latex.watch.usePolling`](Compile#latex-workshoplatexwatchusepolling) to `true`.

+You must reload VSCode to take into account a change in this configuration.